How one Lena the Plug scene shook adult entertainment to its core

 Adam22 explained that they were in Las Vegas back in January when they bumped into Luv.

-He then noted that the clip racked up nine million views and saw Lena flooded with requests to film a scene with the porn legend.
+He said the clip swiftly racked up millions of views on TikTok and saw Lena flooded with requests to film a scene with the porn legend.

 So, just before their wedding in May, Lena said she messaged Luv and told him: “Hey, I'm going to get married and [go] on my honeymoon, but when I come back we should shoot’.